ajitkoti/papertrail/content/post/art-paper-notes.md

 _Leis et. al., ICDE 2013_ \[[paper](https://db.in.tum.de/~leis/papers/ART.pdf)\]

-<a href="https://en.wikipedia.org/wiki/Trie">Tries</a> are the unloved third data structure for
+<a href="https://en.wikipedia.org/wiki/Trie">Tries</a> are an unloved third data structure for
-building key-value storage and indexes, after search trees (like [B-trees](https://en.wikipedia.org/wiki/B-tree) and [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)) and hash tables.
-Yet they have a number of very appealing properties that make them worth of consideration - for example, the height of a trie is independent of the number of keys it contains, and a trie requires no rebalancing when updated.
+building key-value stores and indexes, after search trees (like [B-trees](https://en.wikipedia.org/wiki/B-tree) and [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)) and hash tables.
+Yet they have a number of very appealing properties that make them worthy of consideration - for example, the height of a trie is independent of the number of keys it contains, and a trie requires no rebalancing when updated.
 Weighing against those advantages is the heavy memory cost that vanilla radix tries can incur, because each node contains a pointer for every possible value of the 'next' character in the